Djokovic, Sharapova come back with wins

 - Stan Wawrinka, Simona Halep reach second round, Petra Kvitova loses

-(CNN)Comebacks were to the fore at the Australian Open on Tuesday.
+(CNN)Comebacks were the order of the day at the Australian Open.

-Novak Djokovic, Maria Sharapova, Stan Wawrinka and Petra Kvitova all returned to Melbourne Park and all but one reached the second round ahead of one of the city's summer heat waves.
-In a roller-coaster ride not unusual for a Kvitova match, the twice Wimbledon champion fell 6-3 4-6 10-8 to Andrea Petkovic.
+Novak Djokovic, Maria Sharapova, Stan Wawrinka and Petra Kvitova all returned to Melbourne Park and all but one reached the second round Tuesday ahead of one of the city's summer heat waves.
+In a roller-coaster ride not unusual for a Kvitova match, the twice Wimbledon champion fell 6-3 4-6 10-8 to Andrea Petkovic in nearly three hours.

 Djokovic fared better.
 He is the undisputed King of Melbourne, with six of his 12 grand slam titles capped in glory at Rod Laver Arena.